Jesse Lee Peterson

 Jesse Lee Peterson (born May 22, 1949) is an American conservative talk show host, political commentator, and Christian minister.
-As a Black American raised in the Jim Crow era, Peterson has gained notoriety for his staunchly traditionalist political and religious views, and critics have accused him of being white nationalist in nature.
+As a black American raised in the Jim Crow era, Peterson has been criticized for his staunchly traditionalist political and religious views, with some critics accusing him of being white nationalist in nature.

 Early life

 Jesse Lee Peterson was born on May 22, 1949, in Midway, Alabama, and raised in the rural community of Comer Hill by his grandparents, who worked on the same plantation where his great-grandparents had been enslaved.
 His early life was marked by familial fragmentation—his mother and father both relocated north, starting new families in Indiana, while Peterson remained in Alabama under the stern discipline of his grandfather.
 His family history marred by racial violence, including the lynching of his great-grandfather, Peterson recalls being taught moral resilience over resentment, emphasizing spiritual integrity rather than racial animus.

 Peterson was born with a cleft palate that was not repaired until his teens.
-Peterson lived with his mother and stepfather in Gary, Indiana, as a teenager, briefly attending Edison High School before returning to Alabama.
+Peterson lived with his mother and stepfather in Gary, Indiana.
 Following high school graduation, he relocated to Los Angeles, where he briefly attended Los Angeles City College but soon became immersed in the counterculture of the 1960s.
-During this period, Peterson subsisted on welfare by falsely claiming drug addiction and spiraled into a lifestyle of idleness, substance abuse, and racial hostility—attributes he later characterized as "self-destructive".
+During this period, Peterson subsisted on welfare by falsely claiming drug addiction and spiraled into a lifestyle of idleness, substance abuse, and racial hostility—attributes he later characterized as "self-destructive."
 Influenced initially by the rhetoric of Louis Farrakhan, Peterson embraced black identity politics and developed animosity toward whites; however, a pivotal transformation occurred in his thirties after encountering the teachings of radio preacher Roy Masters, whose emphasis on introspective prayer and spiritual self-examination prompted Peterson to confront his anger—not at society, but at his own parents.
-Through acts of forgiveness toward both his mother and father, Peterson experienced what he described as a "spiritual awakening".
+Through acts of forgiveness toward both his mother and father, Peterson experienced what he described as a "spiritual awakening."
 In 1989, Peterson launched a janitorial business in Los Angeles, beginning his shift from welfare dependency to entrepreneurship.